Skip to content

 What is the best font for a CV?

-When deciding on the best CV font, pick the one that is easy on the eye yet attracts the reader.
-Don’t adopt overly decorative fonts, as they may hinder readability.
+When choosing the best CV font, select one that is easy on the eye yet captures the reader's attention.
+Avoid overly decorative fonts, as they can hinder readability.
 Your font choice significantly impacts how your CV is perceived, increasing the chances that your application will be considered for the next recruitment round.

-Before we dig deeper into the best CV font choices, you might be interested in familiarizing yourself with the five key font types.
-This knowledge should simplify the process of picking the most suitable font for you.
+Before digging deeper into the best CV font choices, you should understand the five key font types.
+It will simplify the process of picking the most suitable font for you.

 1. Serif